acidgreenservers/EECOL-Wire-Tools-Suite-Presentation/ai-context/memory-bank/productContext.md

 The presentation currently works as a single-page application with:
 - 29 slides in sequence with smooth transitions
 - Keyboard navigation (arrows, space, home, end)
-- Embedded iframe demonstrations for all 9 EECOL Wire Tools
+- Embedded iframe demonstrations for all 12+ EECOL Wire Tools
 - Progress tracking and visual indicators
 - Mobile-responsive design
-- Complete tool suite integration
+- Complete tool suite integration covering all wire operations

 ### Target Implementation (Multi-Page)
 The enhanced version will provide: